DivineDragonFanClub/cobalt_xml_merge/README.md

 # Cobalt XML Merge

-This contains test cases for Cobalt XML merging.
+This contains test cases and algorithms for Cobalt XML merging.

 # Contribute